 The order of teaching fractions is fairly consistent across all state standards (even if your state isn’t using Common Core).
 There are prime places where standards for teaching fractions should link to and build upon students’ prior understanding of whole numbers and prepare students for the next mathematical concepts.

-In this on-demand webinar from the Consortium on Reaching Excellence in Education (CORE), Dean Ballard, Director of Mathematics at CORE, explores five of his favorite strategies to address the challenges of teaching fractions.
+In this on-demand webinar from CORE, Inc., Dean Ballard, Director of Mathematics at CORE, explores five of his favorite strategies to address the challenges of teaching fractions.

 In this webinar, you will learn:

 Below is a preview of some of the various topics covered in this webinar.

 Research shows that students are most proficient in learning areas of mathematics, including fractions, when their learning progresses through a process of Concrete —> Visual —> Abstract and where discourse includes all three of these elements.
 (You may know this as Concrete Representational Abstract, or CRA.)
 Physical and visual models can help guide students through that process and build fluency.
 In this webinar, Ballard explores some of his favorite models for explaining fractions, including:

 One of the challenges of teaching fractions is helping students understand that fractions are built upon whole numbers.
 The video clip above delves deeper into teaching fractions as being fundamentally connected to whole numbers, specifically exploring:

 Along with understanding that fractions are built upon whole numbers, students should grasp that they can rewrite the values of fractions into multiple equivalent representations of the same number.
 In mathematics, any quantity can be represented in many different ways, and this is a critical piece of understanding that students will need to build upon as they move on to middle school, high school, and even into college mathematics.